ALB Ingress Controller configuration

 Available in VPC

-When Ingress is created in the Kubernetes system, ALB Ingress Controller uses the values set at Ingress to create a Load Balancer instance.
-When an instance is created, the Ingress Rule uses the set service's node port as the port value to create a target group and register it to the instance.
+When an Ingress is created in the Kubernetes system, the ALB Ingress Controller uses the values defined in the Ingress to create a Load Balancer instance.
+Once the instance is created, the ALB Ingress Controller creates a target group using the node port of the Service defined in the ingress rules and registers it to the instance.

 Caution

-• Technical support is not provided for any problems occurred from directly changing it through the console or APIs.
+• Technical support is not provided for issues caused by direct changes made through the console or API.

 Install ALB Ingress Controller

-To prepare after installing the ALB Ingress Controller in the cluster, follow these steps:
+To prepare the ALB Ingress Controller after installing it in the cluster:

 Note

-• alb-ingress-controller is created in the kube-system namespace, and necessary ServiceAccount, ClusterRole, ClusterRoleBinding, and IngressClass are created together.
+• The alb-ingress-controller is created in the kube-system namespace, along with the required ServiceAccount, ClusterRole, ClusterRoleBinding, and IngressClass.

 • Korea